Kinship Care in Nova Scotia: Requirements, Process, and What to Expect

 In many cases, kinship care begins as an emergency.
 A child is apprehended or needs to leave their home quickly, and DCS contacts you directly because you are already known to the child and family.

-In these situations, DCS may place the child with you provisionally before the formal assessment is complete.
+In these situations, DCS may place the child with you provisionally while the formal assessment proceeds.
 This is a temporary arrangement that allows the child to remain with someone familiar while the licensing process proceeds.
-You will not receive the per diem until the placement is formally approved, but DCS will work to expedite the assessment given the circumstances.
+Ask DCS how the placement allowance and per diem will be handled in a provisional arrangement.

 If you receive this kind of call from DCS, say yes or no based on whether you can genuinely care for the child — not based on worry about the paperwork.
-The paperwork follows the placement in emergency cases.
+Ask DCS what assessment and licensing steps follow an emergency placement.

 The Kinship Assessment